tigredonorte/procurement/packages/ui/src/components/typography/Blockquote/track.md

 - Typography/Blockquote/Tests/Integration

 **Current (BRT)**: 2025-09-09 21:05 - [omega-306] Fixed track.md validation by adding proper "## 5) Storybook Tests" section with **Stories** list using asterisk bullets.
 All test stories are implemented and documented.

+## Missing things

+**Analysis Results (omega-8 - 2025-09-10):**

+- **Tests**: ✅ Excellent - 11 comprehensive test stories with meaningful assertions covering all functionality
+- **Implementation**: ✅ Excellent - Proper semantic blockquote with 3 variants, theme integration, accessibility features
+- **Quality**: Component meets all requirements with no issues detected

+The typography/Blockquote component is exemplary with comprehensive testing and proper implementation.
+All assertions are real behavioral tests, not placeholders.
+Implementation includes proper semantic HTML, theme integration, multiple variants, and accessibility support.